fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - [Cheap Corn Permeates Every Facet of the American Diet](https://sandiegofreepress.org/2014/04/cheap-corn-permeates-every-facet-of-the-american-diet-2/)

 ### Comparative Book Review
-- Kauffman, 131-67 (Tofu);
+- Kauffman, 131-67 (Tofu)
+- Twitty, TBD.
-- DUE: 750-word book review of either Twitty or Kauffman (we'll split into two groups)
+- DUE: 750-word book review of either Twitty or Kauffman (we'll split into two groups to cover each equally)

 ### Discussion
 - How should we think of these books on their own?
 - How should we think of these books as a pair?
-- How should we think of these books in relation to the course
+- How should we think of these books in relation to the course?

-### Research Presentations I
-~4 presentations; 8 min. presentations; 4 min. questions

-## Jun 26

 ### Fad Diets (watch/read IN ORDER):